-Like their famous Angular Momentum Illum Aqua Ladies luxury diver, the new Angular Momentum Cushion Diver has most of its surfaces covered with the ever-glowing Email Lumineuse luminescent enamel.
+Like their unique Illum Aqua Ladies luxury diver, the new Angular Momentum Cushion Diver has most of its surfaces covered with the ever-glowing Email Lumineuse luminescent enamel.

 While most smaller Swiss watchmakers tend to make their living simply putting the sacred “Swiss Made” lettering on the dials of their products, Angular Momentum stays afloat thanks to a number of decoration techniques that are hard to master and even harder to use in an industrial process.

 The first of them is the beautiful technique of painting on the inner side of a sapphire crystal, which is called Verre Eglomise, and the other is the technology of making non-radioactive luminous enamel, which is known as Email Lumineuse.

 Looking like the common Superluminova, the Email Lumineuse enamel offers glowing, which is not only more intense but also longer-lasting.

 According to the Swiss watchmaker, the enamel needs only 10 minutes of “charging” under the sun to glow for as long as 35 hours.

 During the day, the substance doesn’t look particularly impressive, but when the darkness comes, it glows like a neon ad on Times Square.

 Like their other diving companions, the new Angular Momentum Cushion Diver has almost all of its surfaces covered with the enamel.